ac-obair/docker-gocd-agent/README.md

 deploy will pick up this change

-Note the build context for this repo is under `build/`
+Note adding files to the build context for this repo is under `build/` Requires adding it to the Rakefile